wxie2017/wxie2017.github.io/pages/speech/why_free_software.md

 Yes, you are right.
 I am glad that my previous introduction worked.
 The Chinese translation of Free Software is 自由软件.
 Free Software is about freedom, not about price.

-Let us recall the essential freedoms of free software:
+Let us recall the four essential freedoms of free software:

 - Freedom 0: free to run the software as you wish for any purpose.
 - Freedom 1: free to study how the software works and make changes as you wish.
 - Freedom 2: free to distribute the original software.
-- Freedom 3: free to distribute you modified version of software.
+- Freedom 3: free to distribute you modified version of the software.

 In short, Free software means user can run, copy, distribute, study, change and improve the software.

-Today, I will try to explain why we need software software.
+Today, I will try to explain why we need free software.
 Who has a reason?

 First of all, let's talk about the copyright system.
 It grew up with printing—a technology for mass-production copying.
 Copyright fit in well with this technology because it restricted